FreeOurKnowledge/website/marketing/communication_strategy.md

 Note: If you add anyhing here you should also add it to the ['Marketing checklist' issue template](https://github.com/FreeOurKnowledge/community/issues/templates/edit)

-## Comms strategy for new campaign proposals on Github (NOTE: this has been moved to Notion for a trial period)
+## Comms strategy for new campaign proposals on Github
-1. Write [multi-thread tweet](https://twitter.com/projectFOK/status/1424976060492369920?s=20) targeted at research community, use images/gifs, tag relevant people/organisations, ask yes-leading questions (?); post mid-week (ideally 3pm wednesday, but impossible given world timezones)
-2. Copy individual threads into Facebook post (on [FOK page](https://www.facebook.com/projectFOK)), check @'s and hashtags
-3. Share FOK Facebook post to personal page, write more general intro (public-facing)
-4. Copy Facebook FOK post into personal Linked-in post, check @'s and hashtags
-5. Email FOK Google Group, asking them to support/comment/retweet above links (1-4)
-6. (day after) Retweet from personal account.
-Check messages on all platforms and reply.
-7. Post to relevant Slack workspaces (AIMOS, SIPS, PSA, INOSS, SORTEE, ANZORN, CogNeuro, OLS, ASAPbio)
+_checklist moved to Notion for a trial period_

 ## Channels to contact with project updates
 If you're planning to contact organisations about a project update, [open a new 'marketing blitz' issue in Github](https://github.com/FreeOurKnowledge/community/issues/new/choose) and follow the template/checklist to keep track of who you've contacted.
 Write a different pitch for each of the following categories, then copy to all.